-We continue to work on phase 1 letters and sounds skills such as rhythm and rhyme, alliteration, sound discriminaton and oral segmenting and blending (sound talking).
+We continue to work on phase 1 letters and sounds skills such as rhythm and rhyme, alliteration, sound discrimination and oral segmenting and blending (sound talking).
 This term the children will have many opportunities to practice the Phase 2 phonemes.
 We will also be spotting and reading the Phase 2 Tricky words.

-For each phoneme we look at the corresponding grapheme (including the cursive formation) and we learn the Jolly Phonics actions and songs (see link below for these).
+For each phoneme we look at the corresponding grapheme (including the cursive letter formation) and we learn the Jolly Phonics actions and songs (see the link below for these).

 is when you say each sound in a word separately like a robot might i.e. h - o - p .
 The children are encouraged to blend the word together to find out what the word is and, in this case, show they understand by doing the action!